Lemon Juice Substitute – 8 Common Ingredients Worth Using

 3. Citric acid

-Pure citric acid is highly concentrated, thus just one teaspoon of citric acid is equal to ½ cup lemon juice in terms of their acidity.
+Pure citric acid is highly concentrated, thus just one teaspoon of citric acid is equal to ½ cup of lemon juice in terms of their acidity.

 You can comfortably replace lemon juice with citric acid, especially in baking.
 Some say that citric acid is a better option than lemon juice in baked goods as it helps to protect the vitamins and antioxidants from being destroyed in the process of cooking.